Yenisey Governorate: 19th century

-In order to centralize management in 1803, the Siberian General Governorate was created with the center in the city of Irkutsk, which absorbed the territories of Tobolsk Governorate, Irkutsk Governorate and Tomsk Governorate.
+In order to centralise management in 1803, the Siberian General Governorate was created with the centre in the city of Irkutsk, which absorbed the territories of Tobolsk Governorate, Irkutsk Governorate, and Tomsk Governorate.

-In 1822, this system of territorial subordination was abolished, and the West Siberian General Governorate (center Tobolsk) and East Siberian General Governorate (center Irkutsk) were created instead.
-The Siberian people belonged to the inorodtsy class and their nomadic status was confirmed by a special system of self-government "steppe duma - foreign government - tribal government", in accordance with the "Charter on the management of foreigners".
+In 1822, this system of territorial subordination was abolished, and the West Siberian General Governorate (centre Tobolsk) and East Siberian General Governorate (centre Irkutsk) were created instead.
+The Siberian people belonged to the inorodtsy class, and their nomadic status was confirmed by a special system of self-government "steppe duma - foreign government - tribal government", in accordance with the "charter on the management of foreigners".

 At the same time, at the suggestion of M. M. Speransky, who was conducting an audit of the Siberian possessions, Emperor Alexander I signed a decree on the formation of the Yeniseysk Governorate as part of five districts: Krasnoyarsk, Yeniseisk (with Turukhansk Territory), Achinsk, Minusinsk and Kansk.
-The city of Krasnoyarsk was approved as the administrative center of the newly formed province.
+The city of Krasnoyarsk was approved as the administrative centre of the newly formed province.

-On February 26, 1831, the Senate issued a decree "On the organization of the post office in the Yeniseysk Governorate".
-A provincial post office was established in Krasnoyarsk, postal expeditions were established in Yeniseisk and Achinsk, and post offices were opened in Kansk, Minusinsk and Turukhansk.
+On 26 February 1831, the Senate issued a decree "On the organisation of the post office in the Yeniseysk Governorate".
+A provincial post office was established in Krasnoyarsk, postal expeditions were established in Yeniseysk and Achinsk, and post offices were opened in Kansk, Minusinsk, and Turukhansk.

 For 50 years after the creation of the Yeniseysk Governorate, minor changes took place in the administrative structure of the Russian Empire: in 1879, the okrug (districts) were renamed uezd (counties).
 The territory of the Yeniseysk Governorate did not undergo any changes and basically coincided with the borders of the modern Krasnoyarsk Krai.
 In 1886, the Usinsky border okrug (Usinsky Krai) was separated from Minusinsk Uyezd.

-In 1882 Ob-Yenisei channel construction started and opened for navigation of small ships in 1891.
+In 1882, the Ob–Yenisei Canal construction started, and in 1891 it was open for navigation of small ships.

 In 1892 Charles Vapereau made a journey from Beijing to Paris through Siberia published about his travel in journal with drawings and engravings from his photos.

-The province of Yeniseisk is very fertile; the governor tells us that in the district of Minousinsk, 200 versts to the south, rye costs 5 kopeks a pood, and that the harvest of 1889 is currently being sold.
+The province of Yeniseisk is very fertile; the governor tells us that in the district of Minousinsk, 200 verst to the south, rye costs 5 kopecks a pood, and that the harvest of 1889 is currently being sold.
 Only is cultured.
 If there are means of communication downstream, this country would be the granary of Siberia.
-While there is no grain to sell here, there is scarcity and famine 1,000 versts to the west and the starving peasants are forced to emigrate.
+While there is no grain to sell here, there is scarcity and famine 1000 verst to the west and the starving peasants are forced to emigrate.

 — Charles Vapereau, XXII.
 From Krasnoyarsk to Tomsk.